Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  Any astronomer worth their salt knows Pandemonium is one of the most potent sources of magic in the Corporeum, but harnessing the mutinous chaos without grave error is another matter of miracle-making entirely.
+  Any astronomer worth their salt knows Pandemonium is one of the most potent sources of magic in the Corporeum, but harnessing its mutinous chaos without grave error is another matter of miracle-making entirely.

 Rank 1
 ~~~~~~